hmrodrigues99/PHENO_Docs/docs/source/index.rst

    2. Validates it according to the MIAPPE specifications
    3. Makes your metadata and associated phenotypic data FAIRly available worldwide through BrAPI compatible search engines

-| To submit metadata in **PHENO**, users are required beforehand to deposit the actual phenotypic data (e.g., tables, images) into a data repository.
-| This can be simply done by submitting data in a Google Drive, or any alternative data repository.
-| One such example is Dataverse.
-For portuguese users, learn here on :ref:`how to submit your data in DMPortal<dataverse>`, the portuguese instance of Dataverse.

 Make your data FAIR using PHENO
 -------------------------------